Introducing EU Data Hosting to power your CX programs globally, without any friction. Learn more ➝

 Before Launch (Alpha Testing Stage)

-Before the launch, the focus should be on eliminating all the possible challenges with the product that the user may come across.
+Before the launch, the focus should be on eliminating all the possible challenges with the product that the user may come across by conducting product research survey.
 Here are the different use cases of product feedback surveys at this stage of product development:

 1. Market Research: Market research surveys are exactly what you need to understand the market requirements and buying potential of your customers.
 With predictive analytics in terms of demand, market fit, competitiveness, etc., you can make important strategic changes before the product is rolled out.